MaciejSzalek/Memory/README.md

 (app in progress)

 The application which support your MEMORY.
-Create your Shopping and ToDo list, using keyboard or voice.
+Create your Shopping and ToDo list using keyboard or voice.

 Iusses developed in project: